-The UT Game Development Program educates students for careers and creative leadership in interactive media and game development.
+The UT Game and Mobile Media Applications (GAMMA) program educates students for careers and creative leadership in interactive media and game development.
 Cooperatively designed by UT faculty and industry representatives, the program is richly interdisciplinary, real-world-project driven, and team-structured.

 Established in 2003, The University of Texas Film Institute (UTFI) is committed to a new model of film education.
 UTFI provides hands-on specialized skill training, fosters individual and collaborative creative growth, and serves as a testing ground for the application of emerging film technologies.